LavaGang/MelonLoader/README.md

 - The Proxy DLL is able to be Renamed to the Compatible File Names below.
 - By Default the Proxy is named as "version.dll".
-- For most Unity Games the Default File Name should work perfectly fine.
+- For most Games the Default File Name should work perfectly fine.
-- Some Unity Games may have you use a different Proxy File Name depending on the Architecture, Operating System, version of the Unity Engine used by the Game, etc.
+- Some Games may have you use a different Proxy File Name depending on the Architecture, Operating System, version of the Engine used by the Game, etc.

 | File Names: |
 | - |